Pavan-AIML/Building-a-summary-agent-and-evaluating-it-s-performance/Readme.md

 <h3> Model selection on the task specific </h3

-by using the available dash boards such as acale sceal dahs-boards[https://scale.com/leaderboards] we can select the model which is best suited for the task.
+by using the available dash boards such as  [scale dahs-boards](https://scale.com/leaderboards) we can select the model which is best suited for the task.

 <h3> Data </h3>